 It’s a shame because it’s the perfect spring and summertime tea.
 The combination of raspberry and dragon fruit was just a bang-up flavor combo that was out of this world.

-This tea made the honorable mentions list mainly because of a story behind the only box of tea of it that I’ve ever received.
+This tea made the honorable mention list mainly because of the story behind the only box of tea of it that I’ve ever received.
 It was back before my friend at the time -now husband- revealed that he had feelings for me and was kind enough to bring me back some tea from the UK after I got stuck in Madrid all summer in 2017.

 He picked up all of the tea I requested and wanted to buy a smaller box of Early Grey but his mum actually talked him into getting the 100 bag box for just 50p more!

-(If you didn’t know whether a guy likes you or not, if he buys you all of the tea you wanted and gets an extra big box with 100 bags in it?
+(Good way to know if an Irish or a British guy likes you: if he buys you all of the tea you wanted and gets an extra big box with 100 bags in it?
 I think he likes you! haha)

 Average cost per 100g: £1.40 or ~$1.83